jon-schlandt/book-worm/README.md

 ## Learning Goals
 - Self-teach a brand new technology utilizing resources and problem-solving skills
-- Familiarize ourselves with TypeScript and implement into application code
+- Familiarize ourselves with TypeScript and implement into project code
 - Enhance our understanding of React, React Router, and Cypress

 ## Features - Andrew